 You take the role one of the 4 Vault Hunters – Zane the operative, Amara the Siren, Moze the gunner, or FL4K the beastmaster and are recruited to the Crimson Raiders, an underground group in Pandora.
 Led by a former Vault Hunter called Lilith, the story focuses on the Raiders and their war between Tyreen and Troy, collectively known as the Calypso Twins who are out to collect all the powerful artifacts and weapons that are found in Pandora and beyond.
 Their ultimate motives are shrouded by their cartoony exterior which I wil leave for the player to explore, but for all intents and purposes, the new villains do the job well and are a great addition to the likeable character base.

 Borderlands 3 provides more room for customization this time around.
-New to the series, the Vault Hunters now have an active skill that is akin to three skill trees Amara.
-Maximizing the way you use these skills can evolve and eventually unlock newer traits that furthers the flexibility.
-For example, you can make an AOE skill called Phaseslam into much more specified and targeted attack.
+New to the series, the Vault Hunters now have an active skill that is akin to three skill trees.
+Maximizing the way you use these skills can evolve and eventually unlock newer traits that furthers the identity of your characters.
 These little changes effectively makes your hero feel like your own in the long run.
 I really liked what they did here, because in the end you definitely feel that you are what you just built.

 Maybe the greatest feat that Borderlands 3 made with a returning player like me is that this time, the single-player experience never really felt boring or monotonous (maybe except for boss fights, more on this later).
 I liked the varied missions and side quests the game provides – partnered with new enemies, discovering new weapon archetypes and other things the game gleefully throws at you, it exceeded my expectation that this game will eventually be a boring grind… And I’m glad I was wrong, well, except for the boss fights which felt one-sided and oftentimes repetitive.
 Sure, they look really cool, but they mostly suffer from the same yawn-inducing formula – find the weak spot, dodge then rinse and repeat.
-There are some who aren’t pushovers though and will provide for really great moments in gaming, on which I will not spoil.
+There are some who aren’t pushovers though and will provide for really great moments in gaming, on which I will definitely not spoil.